kbonnen/NeuromatchTeachingDemo/README.md

 In your round 2 TA application you will need to provide a link to your sample teaching video.
 You can do this however you like.
 Possible options include but are not limited to sending a link to a private Youtube video, providing a link to a Google Drive file, or providing a link to a dropbox file.  ***Pease make sure the sharing settings are set so that we will be able to access the video if we have the link.***

 ## Length of the video
 As we mentioned we want the video to be 4 minutes long.
-You don’t have to conclude nicely -- feel free to cut the video at 4 minutes, even if you aren’t quite done.  **Making mistakes is ok.
+You don’t have to conclude nicely -- feel free to cut the video at 4 minutes, even if you aren’t quite done.  **Making mistakes is ok!
 Point them out and use them as teaching moments.** Do not feel the need to overproduce your video!
 We are trying to scale here, we hope you understand :-)

 ## Zoom Instructions
 * Open Zoom and press “New Meeting” (or “Host a Meeting”).